 My research is application-oriented, which aims at improving the quality of healthcare by providing usable data (efficiency), aiding clinicians in objective decision-making (effectiveness) and providing reliable and proactive prediction of clinical outcomes (safety).
 I designed an automated clinical trial eligibility screener© to efficiently assist with the recruitment of research participants.
 I also developed an automated risk assessment system for detecting subject potential for school violence.

 Our team has participated in various research projects such as:

 - A multisite study of psychiatric treatment on suicidal adolescents (PCORI)

 - Electronic Medical Records and Genomics Network (eMERGE) project (U01)

 - Sustainable surveillance of diabetes (U18)

 - Medication safety in intensive care units (R01)

 - Investigation of environmental contributions to rapid lung disease progression (R01)

-In addition to his research, Dr. Ni is serving as a machine learning specialist in multiple quality improvement projects such as the safety and situation awareness project.
+In addition to my research, I’m a machine learning specialist for multiple quality improvement projects such as the safety and situation awareness project.